Xc Logo

 4.3 Track Breaks

-Interruptions in the tracklog will not invalidate the flight provided gaps do not bring into question airspace avoidance or the continuity of the flight.
-The system will reject tracklogs with breaks greater than 10 minutes, or more than two 60-second breaks.
+The system will reject tracklogs with breaks greater than 10 minutes, or more than two 20-second breaks.
 In this case the pilot must email their flight details to be checked and entered by an administrator.